sebastienparadis/Covid-Stats-Bot/README.md

 **December 2021**

-Technologies Used: Python, Covid-19 Tracker API, Flask, Discord Developer Portal, Repl.it
+**Technologies Used**: Python, Covid-19 Tracker API, Flask, Discord Developer Portal, Repl.it

 Launched an interactive bot in a discord server that interprets user commands and returns statistics retrieved using the Covid-19 Tracker API.
 Using the information in the API, this bot can return the following for every Canadian province and Canada as a whole: Total Covid-19 Cases, Fatalitie, Vaccinations Administere, Vaccinated People, and Boosters Administered.